cunhaw/busroutes/README.md

 ﻿BusRoutes
 =========

-Simple Android application which searches some routes and timetables of Florianópolis's public transportation.
+- Simple Android application which searches some routes and timetables of Florianópolis's public transportation.

-It uses an external Http web service (from AppGlu) to retrieve this information.
+- It uses an external Http web service (from AppGlu) to retrieve this information.

 Instructions
 ============

-Project was created using the new Android Studio (http://developer.android.com/sdk/installing/studio.html).
+- Project was created using the new Android Studio (http://developer.android.com/sdk/installing/studio.html).
 It uses Gradle as the build system, and get external dependencies from Maven central.

-Eclipse+ADT support is on the roadmap (https://github.com/cunhaw/busroutes/issues/1).
+- Eclipse+ADT support is on the roadmap (https://github.com/cunhaw/busroutes/issues/1).

+- It needs an Android API 19 compatible device.
+Targe a wider range of devices is on the roadmap (https://github.com/cunhaw/busroutes/issues/6)

 Dependencies
 ============